Roll Yield

 What Is Roll Yield?

-Roll yield is the component of total futures return attributable to moving — or 'rolling' — a position from a near-expiring contract into the next contract along the futures curve, independent of any change in the underlying spot price.
-It is one of three building blocks of total commodity futures returns, alongside spot return (change in the front-month price) and collateral return (interest earned on margin posted).
-When futures trade in contango — where deferred contracts are priced above the spot or near-month contract — rolling a long position means continuously selling cheaper near-month contracts and buying more expensive deferred ones, generating a negative roll yield.
-In backwardation — where deferred contracts are cheaper — the roll captures a premium, generating positive roll yield.
+Roll yield is the component of total futures return attributable to moving, or "rolling", a position from a near-expiring contract into the next contract along the futures curve, independent of any change in the underlying spot price.
+It is one of three building blocks of total commodity futures returns, alongside spot return (change in the front-month price) and collateral return (interest earned on margin or Treasury bills posted as collateral).
+When futures trade in contango, where deferred contracts are priced above the spot or near-month contract, rolling a long position means continuously selling cheaper near-month contracts and buying more expensive deferred ones, generating a negative roll yield.
+In backwardation, where deferred contracts are cheaper than near-term contracts, the roll captures a premium embedded in that price differential, generating positive roll yield.

-Roll yield can be calculated precisely: if the front-month contract is at $80 and the second-month is at $82, rolling a long position costs $2 per contract, representing a -2.5% roll yield over that period, regardless of what spot prices do.
+Roll yield can be calculated precisely and without ambiguity: if the front-month WTI contract is at $80 and the second-month is at $82, rolling a long position costs $2 per contract, representing a -2.5% roll yield over that roll period, entirely independent of spot price direction.
+Annualize that spread across a steep curve and the drag compounds dramatically, a point that consistently surprises retail investors approaching commodities through ETFs for the first time.

 Why It Matters for Traders